Indianapolis Movement Arts Collective is comprised of a dynamic group of movement artists.

 The Makers Lab is an artist in residency program created by Indianapolis Movement Arts Collective in 2017.
 The Makers Lab serves as an incubator of ideas where emerging and/or seasoned local performing artists and organizations are provided with space and the time needed to learn, grow, get inspired, experiment, and create new work.
 Participants include NoExit Performance, Crossroads Dance Indy, Lani Weissbach, Elisha Movement Christian Dance Company, Bethany Wells Bak, Lauren Curry, Liz Wray, and Lauren Gendron.
 If you are interested in learning more or would like to apply, please email us at firstname.lastname@example.org.

 Our very own Lauren Curry choreographed this feast for the senses, performed at Mesh as a benefit for NoExit Performance in 2018.
 But that’s not all!
 We continue to collaborate with NoExit Performance to bring world class performance artists to Indianapolis who provide opportunities for professional growth for the Indianapolis community through our OPEN Indy program, founded in 2018.

 In October 2017, IMAC staff transformed a vacant home as part of Indy Convergence’s Almost Home place making initiative.

 Crossroads Dance Indy

-Crossroads Dance Indy is joining IMAC staff for Pay What You Can Modern Technique on Monday nights.
+Crossroads Dance Indy has joined forces with IMAC staff for Pay What You Can Modern Technique on Monday nights.
 Experience a variety of approaches to getting grounded, moving big, finding dynamic contrasts, and all of the juicy phrase work we love in a good modern class.
 Visit the class page to see who’s up.